Seoul: Urban rail

-Seoul has a comprehensive urban railway network of 21 rapid transit, light metro and commuter lines that interconnects every district of the city and the surrounding areas of Incheon, Gyeonggi province, western Gangwon province, and northern Chungnam province.
+Seoul has a comprehensive urban railway network of 21 rapid transit, light metro and commuter lines that interconnects every district of the city and the surrounding areas of Incheon, Gyeonggi province, western Gangwon Province, and northern South Chungcheong Province.
 With more than 8 million passengers per day, the subway is one of the busiest subway systems in the world and the largest in the world, with a total track length of 940 km.
-In addition, in order to cope with the various modes of transport, Seoul's metropolitan government employs several mathematicians to coordinate the subway, bus, and traffic schedules into one timetable.
+In addition, in order to cope with the various modes of transport, Seoul metropolitan government employs several mathematicians to coordinate the subway, bus, and traffic schedules into one timetable.
 The various lines are run by Korail, Seoul Metro, NeoTrans Co.
 Ltd., AREX, and Seoul Metro Line 9 Corporation.

 Train

 Seoul is connected to every major city in South Korea by rail.
 Most major South Korean cities are linked via the KTX high-speed train, which has a normal operation speed of more than 300 km/h.
-The Mugunghwa and Saemaeul trains also stop at all major stations.
+The Mugunghwa and Saemaul trains also stop at all major stations.
 Major railroad stations include: